-Mayo School of Health Sciences offers a two- to three-month Genetic Counseling Internship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.
+Mayo Clinic School of Health Sciences offers a two- to three-month Genetic Counseling Internship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.
 The internship gives students currently enrolled in a genetic counseling master's degree program direct exposure to a clinical genetic counseling role.

 The Genetic Counseling Internship includes experiences in cancer genetics, adult-onset conditions and research.
 Initially, students observe multiple types of genetic counseling cases, and later are expected to actively participate in the genetic counseling session.
 In addition, students enrolled in the internship work one-on-one with a genetic counselor in order to obtain the comprehensive clinical knowledge and skills needed to be a genetic counselor.